Concussion and mTBI first aid

-If You Suspect a Concussion
+If One Suspects a Concussion

 Information in this section is from the Centers for Disease Control.
 Quoting: